Rodtang Jitmuangnon: Biography and career

 On January 2, 2016, Rodtang won his first Muay Thai title when he defeated Petchprakan Kor.
 Klanbut by decision to claim the MAX Muay Thai 125 lb Championship.
 On February 6, 2016, he successfully defended his MAX 125 lb title belt against Petchprakan, winning by decision once again.

-On July 29, 2017, he defeated Chai Sor Jor Toypadriew to win the vacant Omnoi Stadium 130lb title.
+On July 29, 2017, he defeated Chai Sor Jor Toypadriew to win the vacant Omnoi Stadium 130 lb title.
 Rodtang retained the title on April 28, 2018 by defeating Phetnamngam Aor Kwanmuang.

 On June 16, 2018, Rodtang faced Japanese kickboxing superstar Tenshin Nasukawa under kickboxing rules at Rise 125 in Tokyo, the fight was very exciting and contested.
-The judges gave a draw after 5 rounds and an extra round had to be fought, Rodtang lost that round and the fight but some observers thought he had done enough to get the win prior to that.
+The judges gave a draw after five rounds and an extra round had to be fought.
+Rodtang lost that round and the fight, but some observers thought he had done enough to get the win prior to that.

 In August 2018, Rodtang faced Chorfah Tor Sangtiennoi.
 This fight would later be elected Rajadamnern Stadium Best Fight of the Year.

-Throughout 2017 and 2018, Rodtang went on a 10-fight winning streak in the stadiums which culminated in a fight against Rungkit Morbeskamala for the vacant Rajadamnern 130lbs title.
+Throughout 2017 and 2018, Rodtang went on a 10-fight winning streak in the stadiums which culminated in a fight against Rungkit Morbeskamala for the vacant Rajadamnern 130 lb title.
 Rodtang lost by decision.

 On August 16, 2019, Rodtang faced Saeksan Or.
 Kwanmuang in the Songkhla Province, the fight was deemed underwhelming considering the fight style of the two participants.
 The rematch a month later was the back and forth war fans expected and received the award for Fight of the year at Rajadamnern Stadium.

 On January 31, 2020, Rodtang faced Yodlekpet Or.
 Pitisak in the biggest Muay Thai card of the year in Phuket.
 Despite a size differential and a side bet of 1 million baht from the Teeded99 camp in play, Rodtang dominated his opponent and won a clear decision against arguably one of his best opponents yet.

 Rodtang suffered his first loss since October 25, 2018 against Kaonar P.K.SaenchaiMuaythaiGym at Rajadamnern Stadium on February 27, 2020.

 He was able to avenge his loss to Kaonar in a rematch at the R1 UFA event held in World Siam Stadium on October 5, 2020, winning the five-round decision.

 On November 24, 2020, Yokkao founder, Philip Villa, announced on Instagram that Rodtang had signed a three-year sponsorship deal with his Muay Thai brand.
 His camp mate, Nuenglanlek Jitmuangnon also signed a three-year sponsorship deal with the brand.